-This course is for people who want to improve their ability to influence and negotiate.
+This two day course is for people who want to improve their ability to influence and negotiate.

 You'll get the opportunity to practise a variety of tools and techniques to see what works and what best suits your personal style.

 Two days allows plenty of time to cover all the material and then have lots of time for practise.

 - Expanding your sphere of influence

 - Making impactful briefings

 - Creating the right first impression